easysql/vscode-ext/README.md

 Language features for ETLs written in Easy SQL, including syntax highlight, code completion, syntax diagnostics, and hover for more information.

+### 1.5.x
+- Jump to definition: jump to temp table definition

 ### 1.4.x

 - provide template/template-variable completion